PeteyChan/SimpleECS/README.md

 }

 entity.Remove<T>();   // removes the component on entity if found.
-                      // if component implements IRemoveCallback, it'll
-                      // be called when it's removed

 entity.Destroy();     // destroys the entity leaving it invalid
-                      // all components implmenting IRemoveCallback will
-                      // also be called

 if (entity.IsValid)   // returns false if entity is destroyed or invalid {}